 It’s 2017, and the digital world is chaotic.
 Google receives 3.5 billion searches each day.
 Vine is dead, and Snapchat is now just SNAP.
-We are living in a multi-device world where a growing number of web searches are occurring on mobile devices.
+We are living in a multi-device world where a growing number of web searches are occurring on mobile devices, pushing the need for purpose build mobile websites among other needs.
 Digital FOMO is uncontrolled, and so tactics supersede strategy.
 And the latest US presidential elections demonstrated that utilising data (AKA polling) as a blunt tool is insecure.

 Literature concerning the significance of a digital strategy is beginning to reach fever pitch as entrepreneurs prepare to devote over $100 billion on the digital industry by 2019, according to Forrester.